tombensve/About/README.md

 C compiler even used the unix names for system calls so that much unix code could be compiled on it.

 I  moved back to Sweden when I was 21.
 Eventually starting my career at Ericsson, where I had no problems comprehending the SUN Unix machines since it felt very much like OS9.
+My college did not have unix machines at that time, only a "Mainframe", don't remember brand, with terminals which you had to use for excercises.

 I wrote C code at the beginning, but became a consultant later and happend to be in a project using Java 1.0.
 Be glad if you missd that!
 But Java has gotten better and better over time.
 I am however not in agreement with Oracles